Lcbx/GdScript2All/README_TEMPLATE.md

 A python tool for migrating [Godot](https://github.com/godotengine/godot)'s GdScript to other languages (currently C# and c++) with features like type inference.
 It should be fairly easy to add new langugages (see [here](#Adding-new-languages))

+It is also available as an addon, windows only as of now.

 ### Usage
-with python 3.9+ installed, call the main script using your favorite command line utility :
+with python 3.9+ installed, call the main script using your favorite command line utility (add ```-t Cpp``` for c++) :
 ```bash
 py main.py <file_or_folder_path> -o <output_file_or_folder_path>
 ```

-this will generate C# code by default, add ```-t Cpp``` to the arguments to generate c++ instead
+OR download as a zip (or from the asset library eventually) put the addons folder into your project to use the UI instead.

 ### Example
 script input :